NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering

-\rev{\textbf{CPU Overhead of NeoMem.} As NeoMem offloads memory profiling to dedicated hardware, the host CPU only has to retrieve data from NeoProf, which has minimal overhead.
-To demonstrate this, we conduct an experiment where we disabled migration but enable profiling based on NeoProf.
-We then evaluate the slowdown on the GUPS benchmark relative to a baseline system where NeoProf is disabled.
+{\textbf{CPU Overhead of NeoMem.} As NeoMem offloads memory profiling to dedicated hardware, the host CPU only has to retrieve data from NeoProf, which has minimal overhead.
+To prove this, we evaluate the slowdown on the GUPS benchmark relative to a baseline system where NeoProf is disabled.
 After several trials, we observe a mere 0.021\% slowdown.}

-\textbf{Effectiveness of the Migration Policy.} \rev{To demonstrate the effectiveness of our NeoMem policy introduced in Section~\ref{sec:policy}, we compare it to the naive fixed-threshold policy.} We consider the Page-Rank workload processing a graph through sixteen iterations.
+\textbf{Effectiveness of the Migration Policy.} {To demonstrate the effectiveness of our NeoMem policy introduced in Section~\ref{sec:policy}, we compare it to the naive fixed-threshold policy.} We consider the Page-Rank workload processing a graph through sixteen iterations.
 In each iteration, the execution time is recorded.
 We compare NeoMem's dynamic threshold policy with fixed thresholds ($\theta = \{100, 200, 300, 400\}$).

 As depicted in Figure~\ref{fig:dynamic_adjustment}-(a), the dynamic threshold policy employed by NeoMem (the dark blue line) consistently results in the shortest execution times across these iterations.
 Fixed thresholds, for example, $\theta=200$, suffer from an obvious slowdown after the $9$-th iteration.
 This outcome demonstrates the effectiveness and necessity of a dynamic scheduling policy.